-In consultation with the member of staff with lead responsibility for child and vulnerable adult protection and/or the designated Governor, the Principal shall:
+In consultation with the member of staff with lead responsibility for child and adults at risk protection and/or the designated Governor, the Principal shall:

-- Inform the member of staff against whom the allegation is made orally and in writing that no further disciplinary or child protection action will be taken. - Inform the parents/carers of the alleged victim that the allegation has been made and of the outcome. - where the allegation was made by a child or vulnerable adult other than the alleged victim, consideration to be given to informing the parent/carer of that child/vulnerable adult - Prepare a report outlining the allegation and giving reasons for the conclusion that it had no foundation and confirming that the above action had been taken.
+- Inform the member of staff against whom the allegation is made orally and in writing that no further disciplinary or child protection action will be taken. - Inform the parents/carers of the alleged victim that the allegation has been made and of the outcome. - where the allegation was made by a child or adult at risk other than the alleged victim, consideration to be given to informing the parent/carer of that child/adults at risk - Prepare a report outlining the allegation and giving reasons for the conclusion that it had no foundation and confirming that the above action had been taken.